RubberDuckAuditing/rubberduckauditing.github.io/index.md

 ## The Questions

-For any piece of code you review—whether it's a function, contract, file, variable, or struct—explain to your duck:
+For any piece of code you review—whether it's a function, contract, file, variable, or struct—explain **out loud** to your duck:

 - **What** does this code do?
 - **Why** does it exist?